 History

-TurmericTurmeric (Curcuma longa) is a perennial rhizomatous herb native to southern Asia.
-He arrived in Martinique along with the Indians who came to work in the plantations at the end of slavery in 1853.
-Turmeric is now present in all tropical regions of the world.
+Turmeric, whose scientific name is Curcuma longa, is also known as Indian saffron.
+It is a perennial rhizomatous herb native to South Asia.
+It arrived in Martinique with the Indian indentured laborers who came to work on the plantations after the abolition of slavery, starting in 1853.
+Today, turmeric is found throughout all tropical regions of the world.

 Varieties

-Turmeric is a perennial, herbaceous, with short stems that can reach a height of 1 meter.
-It has many aromatic rhizomes, ellipsoid or cylindrical, yellow to orange on the inside.
-Turmeric is very similar to ginger from the outside but the color is different inside, ginger is more white or beige.
+Turmeric is a perennial herb with short stems that can reach up to 1 meter in height.
+It has numerous aromatic rhizomes, which are ellipsoid or cylindrical, and are yellow to orange on the inside.
+From the outside, turmeric looks very similar to ginger, but the interior color differs, ginger being more white or beige.

-Its broad leaves, oblong or elliptical, lanceolate, alternate and divided into two rows.
+Its broad leaves, oblong or elliptical and lanceolate, are arranged alternately in two rows.
 Its flowers are sterile.
-Turmeric does not support waterlogged soils requires great sunshine and fertile soil.
-It is especially suitable for areas subject to the monsoon and precipitation.
+Turmeric does not tolerate waterlogged soils, requires abundant sunlight, and thrives in very fertile soil.
+It is particularly well adapted to regions with monsoon climates and heavy rainfall.

-It helps fight against the formation of tumors and metastases.
-It slows the aging process in the brain and fights the onset of Alzheimer's disease.
-It accelerates wound healing.
-It protects against lung damage and fibrosis.
-It reduces bile problems, stomach and bowel.
+It is believed to help prevent the formation of tumors and metastases.
+It may slow aging processes in the brain and help fight the onset of Alzheimer’s disease.
+It is also said to accelerate wound healing, protect against lung problems and fibrosis, and ease biliary, gastric, and intestinal issues.

 Uses

-It is mainly used in cooking meat, fish or shellfish, where it gives a yellow color to the sauces in which the meat is immersed.
-It can also be used to flavor rice or pulses.
-It is a major component of curry.
+It is used primarily in cooking meats, fish, or shellfish, giving sauces a characteristic yellow color.
+It can also be used to flavor rice or legumes.
+Turmeric is a major component of curry.